Bookkeeping is an essential part of being self employed.

-Here are my four essential bookkeeping tips to help get anyone who is self employed started or back on track.
+Here are four bookkeeping tips to help get anyone who is newly

-HMRC guidance recommends that you keep your business and personal banking separate when you are self employed, so if you haven’t opened a business bank account then consider doing so.
-Not only is it preferred by HMRC but it will make tracking all your income and expenses for your bookkeeping much easier and quicker.
+HMRC recommends that you keep your business and personal banking separate when you are self employed, so if you haven’t opened a business bank account then consider doing so.

 You are legally required to keep proof of all your income and expenses which includes things like:

 - all receipts for things you have bought

 - bank statements

 Get into a habit of keeping and storing your business receipts and paperwork.